Let’s Get It! Jeezy Gives A Sweet Snow Shoutout To His ‘WCW’ Jeannie Mai

 The Snowman’s smitten!

 What do YOU think about Jeezy and Jeannie?
+A number of Aunties couldn’t be more PISSED about their relationship.

 Comments